uob-erl/fuzzy_mi_controller/README.md

 # Husky Mixed-Initative control
 Repository for the Mixed-Inititive control experiments with robots (real or simulated).

- - For code and experiments in the IJRR paper use the ijrr branch.
+ - For code and experiments in the RAS paper use the ras branch.
- - For code and experiments in the ICAR19 paper "Human operator cognitive availability aware Mixed-Initiative control" please use the "cognitive_availability" branch.
+ - For code and experiments in the ICHMS 2020 paper "Human operator cognitive availability aware Mixed-Initiative control" please use the "cognitive_availability" branch.

 The package "experiments_launch" contains all the top level .launch files.
 It is a good start if you want to understand how stuff work.
 In order to work, requires the ERL's forked package of husky drivers: https://github.com/uob-erl/husky_learning_exp .
 Also it requires to clone and use the newest nav stack for kinetic: https://github.com/ros-planning/navigation/tree/kinetic-devel.